CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_biomeme.md

 #### *Mycoplasma gallisepticum* and *Mycoplasma synoviae* (Mg/Ms)

-**note**-Mg and Ms targets are DNA, so be sure to use appropirate lysis buffer (BLB from DNA bulk extraction kit) and mastermix (LyoDNA).
+{% include note.html content="Mg and Ms targets are DNA, so be sure to use appropirate lysis buffer (BLB from DNA bulk extraction kit) and mastermix (LyoDNA)." %}

 The primer and probe sequences below are from [Raviv and Kleven, 2009](http://www.bioone.org/doi/10.1637/8469-091508-Reg.1?url_ver=Z39.88-2003&rfr_id=ori:rid:crossref.org&rfr_dat=cr_pub%3dpubmed)